galaxyproject/iwc/workflows/epigenetics/ATACseq/README.md

 # ATACseq Workflow

+This workflow is highly concordant with the corresponding training material.
+You can have more information about ATAC-seq analysis in the [slides](https://training.galaxyproject.org/training-material/topics/epigenetics/tutorials/atac-seq/slides.html) and the [tutorial](https://training.galaxyproject.org/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.html).

 ## Inputs dataset

 - The workflow needs a single input which is a list of dataset pairs of fastqsanger.